 The Formula in Practical Terms

-The Permitted Houses, Step by Step
+The Auspicious Houses, Step by Step

 Sphuta: The Refined-Degree Methods